Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SvpznvEqr5E.md

 # [August 17th, 2021 Livestream](../2021-08-17.md)
 ## Q&A: How many devs are you?
 https://www.youtube.com/watch?v=SvpznvEqr5E
-This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: How many people are working on the game?](./yt-55pQn6DUgpM.md) [https://www.youtube.com/watch?v=55pQn6DUgpM](https://www.youtube.com/watch?v=55pQn6DUgpM)
+This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: How many devs are currently working on the game?](./yt--ZSeVyn-vME.md) [https://www.youtube.com/watch?v=-ZSeVyn-vME](https://www.youtube.com/watch?v=-ZSeVyn-vME)

 ### Topics